Implantable Contact Lenses

 Risk & Complications

 All surgical procedures carry risk however the benefits of EVO Visian ICL surgery far outweigh some of the alternatives.
-Implantable Contact Lens surgery performed by a well experienced and competent surgeon will reduce risks.
+Implantable Collamer Lens surgery performed by a well experienced and competent surgeon will reduce risks.
 Centre for Sight surgeons have implanted this lens since 2002 and make considerable efforts to ensure patients are suitable, the lens size and power are optimised for each eye and surgery is performed to an exemplary standard in the best possible environment.

 Cataract